d12frosted/elpa-mirror/gnu/osm-readme.txt

 ═══════════════

   The package is available on GNU ELPA and can be installed with `package-install'.
+Note that osm.el requires Emacs 27 and depends on the external `curl' program.
+Emacs must be built with libxml, libjansson, librsvg, libjpeg and libpng support.
 The following is an example configuration which relies on `use-package'.
 Please take a look at the [wiki] for additional configuration.

   ┌────
   │ (use-package osm